itsSaadMalik/yoga_verse_assignment/README.md

 12. Added a total session display widget to let user know thier total no. of sessions(add-on) <br>
 13. home screen diplays the connectivity type and thier live status as well.

 </p>
+ <a href src="https://github.com/itsSaadMalik/yoga_verse_assignment/blob/main/sample%20screen-shots%20file.md">Check this for some viewing screen shots</a>